 You don’t necessarily need to buy all of their products, but you need to act as if you are.

-By purchasing on their sales funnel, you know what’s happening in the frontend.
-But what about the backend, high ticket offers that they are offering.
-Those high ticket offers are those really making big money for the business owner.
+By purchasing on their sales funnel, you know what’s happening in the front end.
+But what about the backend, high ticket offers that they are offering?
+Those high ticket offers are really making big money for the business owner.

-Since this is the high ticket item, they will show you their best skills to close the deal.
+Since this is a high-ticket item, they will show you their best skills to close the deal.
 This is where you can learn the most about their business secret.
-Learn all from them, but not necessary to buy if you don’t need it.
+Learn all from them, but not necessary to buy them if you don’t need them.
 Your goal here is to learn, but not be a customer.

 At the end of the session, ask yourself :